Our lobby is open, but masks are required for entry. Our representatives are available 24/7/365 at 1-800-962-3830 to assist you during this time.

 The following resources are recommendations for individuals and families who need assistance during this time.

 There are currently grant funds available up to $500 for qualified applicants for rent and utility payments from Auglaize County Job & Family Services and other west central Ohio agencies.
 Check with your county.
 Visit here for a list of agencies: https://midwestrec.com/payment-assistance.
 To receive these funds, there are qualifications and an application.
 Please contact the agencies.

-Also, the HEAP program for electric/gas assistance has been extended to May 1st.
+Also, the HEAP program for electric/gas assistance is a resource.
 Families must be at 175% of federal poverty level and reside in Auglaize, Allen or Mercer Counties.
 Call to schedule an appointment at 419-227-2586.

 Filing for Unemployment: If you or your spouse's employment has been affected by COVID-19 you could be eligible for unemployment.
 Use this handy guide to see how.
 If you need additional information about how unemployment has changed for COVID-19 you can read some frequently asked questions here.

 **Use mass layoff number 2000180